UK aid to India

 Latest news

 We have published our country portfolio review of the UK’s aid spending in India since 2016.
-The government’s response will be published in due course.
+The government has also published its response.
+We completed our follow-up report in April 2024.

 Summary